Enzensberger's Panopticon

 Archipelago Books, 2016

-Maja Haderlap's first novel is based on the experiences of her family and neighbors in Carinthia, many of whom fought as Partisans against the Nazis and suffered resentment and suspicion from their German-speaking neighbors in the decades after the War.
-It is also the story of a young girl learning to navigate the treacherous terrain between two hostile communities and two burdened languages: Slovenian, a language of heroic resistance and continued humiliations suffered and German, a way out of her stifling rural upbringing but also the language of the camps which her grandmother barely survived and many of her family did not.
+Angel of Oblivion is based on the experiences of Maja Haderlap’s family and the Slovenian-speaking minority in southern Austria, many of whom fought as partisans against the Nazis during the World War II.
+The story centers on the experiences of a young girl learning to navigate the terrain between two hostile communities and two extremely burdened languages: Slovenian, a language of heroic resistance and continued humiliation, and German, an escape from her stifling, rural upbringing but also the language of the camps that claimed the lives of many of her family members.
+Engaging with themes of tolerance and integration of minority communities, the burden of history, the effects of conflicts on survivors and their children, and language’s role in shaping identity, Haderlap’s novel strikes at problems of paramount importance to our world today.

 Praise for Angel of Oblivion